Center-for-Effective-Teaching-Learning/FDMS-Notion-Sync/README.md

 2. Fetches existing records from Notion.
 3. Compares records and updates Notion if changes are detected.
 4. Inserts new records into Notion if they are not present.
-5. Optionally sends a summary email of updates.
+5. Optionally sends a summary email of updates
 6. Link records based on Notion relationship